 “We are here to awaken from the illusion of separateness.”

-As a lay student of Thay’s community I was given the lineage/dharma name Noble Continuation to practice with and learn from.
-As I understand it this situates my practice in the 10th generation of Dharma practitioners in the Liễu Quán lineage of the Vietnamese Thiền (Zen) tradition as part of the 44th generation of Dharma practitioners in the Línjì school of the Chinese Chán (Zen) tradition.
+As a lay student of Thay’s community I received the lineage/dharma name Noble Continuation to practice with and learn from.
+This is from the 10th generation of Dharma practitioners in the Liễu Quán lineage of the Vietnamese Thiền (Zen) tradition as part of the 44th generation of Dharma practitioners in the Línjì school of the Chinese Chán (Zen) tradition.
 I took refuge and received the Five Mindfulness Trainings of the Plum Village tradition from Venerable Thích Từ-Lực, a Dharma teacher ordained by Thich Nhat Hanh, along with a joyful community of supporting Dharma teachers and monastics from the Plum Village Community of Engaged Buddhism.

 I have also enjoyed and continue to learn from Japanese, Tibetan, Chinese, European, American, and other Buddhist teachers, communities, and traditions.
 To all the teachers and all others who have nourished, supported, challenged and helped me along the path, my sincere gratitude.
-My list of gratitude in Dharma practice is ever-growing and includes:
+My list of gratitude here is always growing.
+Thank you to:

 - Tuk for teaching that we bow to the Buddha in each other.

 - Thầy for the way of understanding and peace.

 - A nun whose Hawthorne Street talk touched my heart in the mid-1990s.

 - Bertolucci and Berkeley for introducing me to Tibetan buddhism.

 - Twin Lakes and the glacier who taught me about solidity and the Earth.

 - Dave Barrett for Tai Chi and Qigong.